 Using the SSD index rather than the sex difference in raw means allows for: 1) a single continuous moderator that is zero when the sexes are the same size, and positive when males are larger than females; and 2) comparison of SSD across a wide range of absolute size measures.
 Larger values of the SSD index are interpreted as species in which there is increasingly stronger sexual selection on males.
 Where body size measures for males and females were not reported in the research article, we searched Web of Science, Scopus and Google Scholar using the search terms: “species name” AND male AND female AND body size OR length.
 For birds, we first searched CRC Handbook of Avian Body Masses (Dunning Jr, 2007) and the online reference database Birds of the World (birdsoftheworld.org; accessed via an ANU library subscription in 2019) for body size measures.
 We then used data from located studies to calculate the SSD index.

 Second, we also quantified mating system (“monogamous” or “multiple mating”).
 Where included studies did not report mating system, we searched Web of Science, Scopus and Google Scholar using the search terms: “species name” AND “mating system”.
+Initially we quantified mating system as either “monogamous”, “polygynous”, “polyandrous”, or “promiscuous”.
+However, there were not enough species within each mating system category to run contrasts for any taxonomic group therefore we simplified mating system to “monogamous” or “multiple mating”.
 The location of data collected for SSD index and mating system are provided in the Supporting Information.

 Based on the number of available studies for different levels of the prospective moderators (age, population source, test location, experimental/observational), or the level of subjectivity required to categorise species (mating system), we decided upon completion of data collection that the only moderators we would formally analyse using a null hypothesis framework for their influence on the effect sizes were the SSD index and taxa.
 The relationships between the other moderators and the effect sizes are presented in Supplementary Tables S3-7, but these should be treated as strictly exploratory analyses.